-The National Conservation Lands System
+The National Conservation Lands

-The National Conservation Lands include National Monuments and National Conservation Areas, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, National Scenic and Historic Trails.
+The National Conservation Lands include National Monuments and National Conservation Areas, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, and National Scenic and Historic Trails.
 These nationally significant lands embody freedom, discovery and unique outdoor experiences.
 The recreational opportunities afforded by the National Conservation Lands are unmatched—and they support the tourism and recreation economies of our Eastern Sierra Communities, as well as rural communities around the west.

 The National Conservation Lands ensure our clean air and water, while protecting critical habitat for our wildlife.
-Most National Conservation Lands areas are open to hunting and fishing, and offer some of America’s best places for sportsmen to carry on outdoor traditions.
+Most National Conservation Lands areas are open to hunting and fishing and offer some of America’s best places for sportsmen to carry on outdoor traditions.

 This collection of protected public lands also protects and preserves America’s sacred sites and cultural history.
 From ancient Puebloan cultures of 1,000 years ago to Spanish, Mexican, Native American and American settler histories from recent centuries, the National Conservation Lands represent a complete tour of the history of the American West.